 For the second claim, recall from Definition~\ref{def:4} that an endofunctor $T \colon \E \rightarrow \E$ is $\A$-\induced if it is the left Kan extension of its own restriction to $\A$, or equivalently, by Proposition~\ref{prop:7}, when it sends $K$-absolute colimits to colimits. \end{proof}

 Recall also that we call a class of arities $\A$ \emph{saturated} when $\A$-\induced endofunctors are closed under composition.
 Example~\ref{ex:10} shows that this condition is not always satisfied.
-In light of the preceding result, the notion of endofunctor with arities $\A$ can be seen a natural strengthening of $\A$-determination for which composition-closure is \emph{always} verified.
+In light of the preceding result, the endofunctors with arities $\A$ can be seen as a natural subclass of the $\A$-\induced endofunctors for which composition-closure is \emph{always} verified.

 The reason that Weber introduced monads with arities was in order to prove his \emph{nerve theorem}~\cite[Theorem 4.10]{Weber2007Familial}, which in our language may be restated as:

 \begin{Thm} Monads with arities $\A$ are $\A$-nervous. \end{Thm}